 David S. Wilcove is Professor of Public Affairs and Ecology and Evolutionary Biology at the Woodrow Wilson School.
 He joined the faculty in 2001 after 16 years working in various environmental organizations.
 Professor Wilcove's research interests focus on the conservation of biodiversity.
 He and his students and postdocs have worked in Southeast Asia, the Himalayas, New Zealand, East Africa, South America, Central America, and North America.
 Their work typically combines ecological research with economics and other social sciences to address issues such as deforestation, commercial logging, agriculture, and the wild animal trade.

-From 1991-2001, Dr. Wilcove served as Senior Ecologist at Environmental Defense in Washington, DC where he focused on developing economically and scientifically sound policies for protecting endangered species.
+From 1991-2001, Dr. Wilcove served as Senior Ecologist at the Environmental Defense Fund in Washington, DC where he focused on developing economically and scientifically sound policies for protecting endangered species.

-Dr. Wilcove is the author of The Condor's Shadow: The Loss and Recovery of Wildlife in America (1999), and numerous scientific publications, book chapters, and popular articles dealing with conservation biology, endangered species, biogeography, and ornithology.
-He is an avid bird watcher and a mediocre runner and swimmer.
+Dr. Wilcove is the author of two books and numerous scientific publications, book chapters, and popular articles dealing with conservation biology, endangered species, biogeography, and ornithology

 A 1980 graduate of Yale University, David Wilcove holds advanced degrees from Princeton University (M.A., Biology, 1982 and Ph.D., Biology, 1985).